Department of Electrical and Computer Engineering

 ECE Impact on Humans and Society:

-Electrical and Computer Engineering has a significant impact on humans and society:
+Electrical and Computer Engineering has a significant impact on humans and society, through-:

 - Analog and Radio Frequency Electronic Circuits: Without these, there’d be no cell phones, no WiFi, and no television.

-- Computer and Digital Systems: Humankind is advancing faster technologically than ever before with the help of computers.
+- Computer and Digital Systems: The humankind is advancing faster technologically than ever before with the help of computers.
 These digital systems are everywhere, from your dishwasher and wristwatch to the Mars rovers, and everything in between.

 - Networking: The internet is having a profound impact on society, bringing people across the world together to work collaboratively from different countries.